 - Make note of the telephone number for the Worldwide Assistance services in your travel protection plan.

 - Call your debit and credit card companies to advise them of your travel dates and destinations.
+You can also do this by logging onto your online account.

 - Keep any prescription drugs in their original containers and pack them in your carry-on luggage.